MWatty/the-office-memory-game-pet-edition/README.md

 #### Footer
 * The footer was also paired back and kept very simplistic.
 * The return to top was not required as there was not a need to scroll far enough down the page to warrant a return to top button.
-* The links and social media links were deemed unnecessary for this game given the simple nature of the website.
+* The links and social media icon links were deemed unnecessary for this game given the simple nature of the website.

 #### How to Play Modal
-* An additional 'new game!' button was added into this to ensure ease of navigation for the user.
+* An additional 'new game!' button was added to ensure ease of navigation for the user.
 Without this feature the three clicks to the desired destination may not have been possible.
 This may have created an undue burden on the user in terms of navigation.

 #### Click to Play
-* A click to play pop up was added to enhance the user experience, rather than go to 'new game!' and click on a card to start.
-The click to play overlay adds an addition interactive element and allows the user a little bit of time to understand and absorb the scenario before the timer begins.
+* A click to play overlay was added to enhance the user experience, and improve the staring procedure, which was supposed to be click on a card to start.
+The click to play overlay also adds an additional interactive element and allows the user a little bit of time to understand and absorb the scenario before the timer begins.

 #### Exit Game Button
 * The exit game button has not been added as the user can click on the office home button in the navigation bar should they wish to exit the game.
-This seemed over burdensome on the user, when the home button is a well understood convention.
+It seemed unnecessary to have an exit button , when the home button is a well understood convention.

 #### Max Flips
 * The max flips were replaced with a flip counter that counts up to as many flips as the user needs within the minute provided.
-Having a timer and limit on the number of flips was decided to be unnecessary and a decision was made that a race against the clock was more appropriate for this game.
+Having both a timer and limit on the number of flips was decided to be unnecessary and a decision was made that a race against the clock was more appropriate for this game.

 #### Background Image on the Game Page
-* Given the images on both sides of the cards the addition of a background image was not required.
+* Given there are images on both sides of the cards the addition of a background image was not required.
 This could potentially have created a distracting and over styled look to the page.

 #### You Win, You Lose Pop Up
-* The information provided within this was initially supposed to be within a square however it was decided that a blurred black background covering the entire page with the exception of the navigation bar was more in keeping with the design of the game.
+* The information provided within these pop ups were initially supposed to be within a square however it was decided that a blurred black background covering the entire page with the exception of the navigation bar was more in keeping with the design of the game.

 #### Pause, Play and Reset